California Gov. Gavin Newsom's climate agenda highlights tensions with environmental groups - KESQ

 “Being an environmentalist, it means being able to say yes to clean energy projects and clean water projects that will get us off of fossil fuels faster,” York said.
 “The fight you saw over infrastructure and streamlining is almost like an opening skirmish in some of the wars to come.”

+Some environmental leaders bristle at that characterization, including Barbara Barrigan-Parrilla, executive director of the environmental advocacy group Restore the Delta.
+She said Newsom’s policies are aimed more at appealing to “small-town America for his presidential ambitions.”

+“His plans for the Delta and rivers are strictly for the benefit of big industrial agriculture contributors,” she said.

-It’s not just construction projects.
-Some environmental groups and tribes have also criticized the Newsom administration for how it manages water, saying drought decisions have harmed the already threatened species of salmon.
-Wednesday, tribal and environmental leaders plan to rally at the state Capitol to urge Newsom to change the state’s water rights system and adopt rules to keep more water in the rivers to protect threatened species of fish.
+Wednesday, tribal and environmental leaders rallied at the state Capitol to urge Newsom to change the state’s water rights system and adopt rules to keep more water in the rivers to protect threatened species of fish.

-“Gov. Newsom and his team are using talking points accusing us that we just say ‘no’ to projects for climate change, when actually his plans for the Delta and rivers are strictly for the benefit of big industrial agriculture contributors,” said Barbara Barrigan-Parilla, executive director of the environmental advocacy group Restore the Delta.
-She said Newsom’s policies are aimed at appealing to “small-town America for his presidential ambitions.”
+Alan Duran attended the rally, saying he views 95% of what Newsom does as “very positive.”
+But he said he’s been disappointed with Newsom’s management of water, including a long-delayed update to state standards over how much water should be left in major rivers and streams to protect fish.

+“The government has a responsibility to protect the environment and they aren’t doing a good job of that,” said Duran, who was holding a sign that read “No trust until the fish are safe.”

 In the Legislature, much of the friction has come from process.
 Newsom often shows up with complex proposals and demands lawmakers bypass their normal vetting process to pass them quickly — to the frustration of lawmakers who like to put their own stamp on policy.

-Note: This story has been updated to correct the spelling of Barbara Barrigan-Parilla’s name